Frequently Asked Questions

 what is a foeder?

-foeders (prounounced food-er), in their simplest form, are just large barrels.
-Due to their size, foeders have a higher beer to wood ratio compared to smaller barrels, and so they allow beer to mature/develop more gradually, with more mild and consistent character. ⁣
+foeders (pronounced food-er), in their simplest form, are just large barrels.
+Due to their size, foeders have a higher beer to wood ratio compared to smaller barrels, and so they allow beer to mature/develop more gradually, with more mild and consistent character.

 the foeders we use were manufactured by foeder crafters from st. louis, missouri.
 We treat these vessels much like regular fermenters—and they have many of the same bells and whistles (manways, spray balls, racking arms, sample valves, etc.). rather than racking, managing, and storing numerous barrels, foeders save us space and time.